ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/ANALYTICS.md

 ## Contributors

-This enhancement was implemented by Ivan Rivera with assistance from Claude AI.
+This enhancement was implemented by Ivan Rivera

 ## Additional Documentation